 “Give me the best and I’ll provide the rest.”
 Equip for Excellence is a multi-million dollar campaign to enhance healthcare at Saskatoon City Hospital through the purchase of equipment, resources and technology.
-To date, almost four million has been raised.
+To date, almost $7 million has been raised.
 Major capital equipment purchases include a state-of-the-art, 3D mammography unit, an endoscopic ultrasound, a point-of-care ultrasound in the emergency department, and a vein viewer.
 The campaign also enabled a $2 million dollar upgrade and modernization of the hospital’s Surgical Pathology Lab.

 As there will always be technological change and ways to better health care at Saskatoon City Hospital, the list of needed items remains.